 Dr Cigdem Sengul

-Cigdem has more than ten years of experience in research and development in mobile and wireless networks in both academia and industry.
+- Cigdem has more than ten years of experience in research and development in mobile and wireless networks in both academia and industry.
 She has been working on standards for building privacy and trust in the Internet of Things during her time at Nominet as a Senior Researcher (2015-2019).
 Between 2012-2015, she worked as a Senior Lecturer at Oxford Brookes University, where she lectured and conducted research on wireless and mobile networks, with a particular focus on energy and interference efficiency, and Internet of Robotic Things.
 From 2008-2012, she was with Telekom Innovation Labs (the main research unit of Deutsche Telekom) as a Senior Research Scientist leading projects on Wireless Mesh Networks.
 Her work has been published in more than 50 journal and conference publications.
 She is a Fulbright, Department of Computer Science, UIUC and Vodafone fellow.

 Cigdem is a passionate advocate of increasing diversity awareness in computing.
 She is the Communication and Outreach Chair of ACM Women-Europe.
 She collaborates with the Micro:bit Educational Foundation to support their mission of teaching coding to school children.
 She is the co-author of the Networking with the Micro:bit book.